OSGeo/gdal/doc/source/drivers/raster/vrt_processed_dataset.rst

   returned by the initialization function of the last step, or an integer value.

-* ``dataType`` whose value can be ``FROM_SOURCE`` to indicate that the output band data type must be the same as one of the input dataset, ``FROM_LAST_STEP`` to indicate that it must be the one returned by the initialization function of the last step, or a value among Byte, Int8, UInt16, Int16, UInt32, Int32, UInt64, Int64, Float32, Float64, CInt16, CInt32, CFloat32 or CFloat64
+* ``dataType`` whose value can be ``FROM_SOURCE`` to indicate that the output band data type must be the same as the one of the input dataset, ``FROM_LAST_STEP`` to indicate that it must be the one returned by the initialization function of the last step, or a value among Byte, Int8, UInt16, Int16, UInt32, Int32, UInt64, Int64, Float32, Float64, CInt16, CInt32, CFloat32 or CFloat64